UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 Celebrations

-When attending a party, especially something like a Super Bowl party, where keto choices tend to be be limited, it is best to eat something before you go.
-Volunteer to bring something, and make it keto (Crudite, cheese, salume, and nuts are a good way to go)!
-Monitor alcohol intake.
+When attending a party, especially something like a Super Bowl party, where keto choices tend to be limited, it’s best to eat something before you go.
+Volunteer to bring something, and make it keto (crudites, cheese, cold cuts, and nuts are a good way to go)!
+Monitor your alcohol intake.
 Avoid grazing.
-Use a chip as a disposable spoon, so you can enjoy the dip, instead of the carbage.
+Use a chip as a disposable (non-edible!) spoon, so you can enjoy the dip instead of the carbage.
 If a slider is presented to you, think of the bread base as a disposable plate.

 Mojo On!

 You will soon learn how to easily navigate menus, and dining will out become a fun adventure!
-Just remember, it’s not about moderation–bring on the fat!
+Just remember, it’s not about deprivation.
 It’s truly about finding the most scrumptious keto things to eat and drink and enjoying them fully.
 Happy Dining!